fiveladdercon/launchpad/docs/api/sc_set_offset.md

 The set can fail if:

-- The offset specified is not a valid number;
+- The offset specified is not a valid number; or
 - The new offset causes the span of the node to overlap with siblings or extend past the size of the parent region.